This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

 Learn skills in a broad range of subjects and mediums through seven skills development modules, each will take an estimated 4 days to complete, we reccommend you allow additional time to apply what you learn in your sketchbooks:

-Module 1 (starts 12 February 2021) - starting to draw / sketchbooks / reflective practice
+Module 1 (from 9 April 2021) - starting to draw / sketchbooks / reflective practice

 Contextual and critical studies